When Charles first realized he suffered from depression, stigma drove his decision to never take an antidepressant.

 I admire that you have the audacity to take me on.
 People are so set in their ways, so invested in their fundamental black and white belief system, I won’t fall easily.

 Denial is part of my charm, judgment so crucial to my success and shame is where I thrive.
 I flourish in an environment where people react only to the latest crisis and then forget it two weeks later.
-This culture is … Read more...
+This culture is perfect … Read more...

 I love this scene.
 One of my favorites of all time from the memorable 70’s movie, Network.
 I have not seen a movie this good in years.
 It illustrates how frustrated I feel about the loss of so many lives of young people especially in the last few years